-Shutdown delays start of commercial flights from Paine Field in Everett
+Shutdown delays start of flights in Everett, Washington

 Federal Aviation Administration officials who must sign off on a final environmental assessment at Paine Field are on furlough, delaying the start of Alaska Air flights.

-EVERETT — Alaska Airlines says it will delay the start of commercial passenger service at Paine Field in Everett by at least three weeks because of the ongoing partial shutdown of the federal government.
+EVERETT, Wash.
+(AP) — Alaska Airlines says it will delay the start of commercial passenger service at Paine Field in Everett, Washington, by at least three weeks due to the ongoing partial shutdown of the federal government.

 Alaska and United Airlines plan a combined 24 daily flights at a new passenger terminal at the airport, but they are awaiting Federal Aviation Administration approval.
 The officials who must sign off on a final environmental assessment are on furlough.